Lady Saw: 2009–2015: My Way and Alter Ego

 In 2009, Saw released her second greatest hits album entitled Extra Raw: The First Lady of Dancehall.
 She launched her own record label, Divas Records, in January 2010.
 In August 2010, Saw released the lead single "Party Till December" from her forthcoming album.
 In December 2010, she released My Way, which failed to chart.
 In the same year, Lady Saw was also featured along with Nicki Minaj on rapper Trina's song "Dang A Lang" from her album Amazin'.
 In May 2011, she released a single "When Mi Left a Man".

 In 2012, she released an extended play entitled "Two Man".
 In October 2012, Saw released a single "Heels On".
 In November 2012 she announced that she was turning her back on dancehall and would be concentrating on Gospel music in the future.
 In August 2013, Saw released a single "Nuh Tek Mi Man".

 In 2014, she released her album Alter Ego, which features guest appearances from Beres Hammond, Flo Rida, and Ali Campbell.
 The album charted at number 6 on the Top Reggae Albums chart.
 In the same year, she established The Lady Saw Foundation; which aims to help abused and needy women.

 In March 2015, she released a single "Scammer".
 In May 2015, Saw released the single "Incline Thine Ears".
 In June 2015, she released a two singles "Last Night" and "The Devil Have a Way".
 In August 2015, Saw released a single "The Day Will Never Come".
 In September 2015, she released the single "Likkle Bit".
 In November 2015, Singing Melody released the single "Beneath Your Beautiful", which featured Lady Saw.
 On 6 November 2015, she released her second extended play entitled, Lady Saw: Special Edition.
 In December 2015, she released a single "Lay On Your Body".

-2016–present: Conversion to Christianity and retirement from Dancehall music
+2016–present: Conversion to Christianity and retirement from dancehall music

-On 15 December 2015, Saw underwent a Christian baptism.
+On 15 December 2015, Saw underwent a baptism.
 She later stated she will no longer identify herself as "Lady Saw", but instead as Minister Marion Hall or simply Marion Hall.
 She also stated that she will not perform dancehall music, but instead she will begin a new music career in gospel music.
-She has released a few gospel songs; "Jesus In The End", "Cup of Blessings", "God Almighty", and "Heaven" which appear on several mixtapes.
+She released a few gospel songs: "Jesus in the End", "Cup of Blessings", "God Almighty", and "Heaven", which appear on several mixtapes.
 In July 2016, she released her first gospel album When God Speaks.

-In June 2018, Hall released the lead single "I'm Gonna Fast" from her album "His Grace".
+In June 2018, Hall released the lead single, "I'm Gonna Fast", from her album His Grace.
 The album was released on 20 July 2018.

 In April 2020, Hall stated that she believed she was denied a United States O-1 visa because she no longer identified as "Lady Saw".